Professional practice

 • Elgin Marbles – Parthenon Sculptures: Greece v.
 UK (for UK: case relating to Greek claims for the return of the Elgin Marbles: involved State succession/UNESCO treaties).

 • Boundaries, State succession, Law of the Sea, and Environmental Law: advised and represented States and corporations in matters involving land and maritime boundaries and baselines; oil and gas concessions; State succession issues and related boundary questions in several international cases & arbitrations involving the former Soviet Union, the SFRY, the FRY, and the State Union of Serbia and Montenegro; UN Convention on Law of the Sea; costal States rights; and IMO treaties.
 Examples include: (1) advised Chad on territorial boundaries in ICJ case Chad v.
-Libya; (2) advised the UK on its UK maritime boundaries and baselines; (3) advised a southern African State on its land and maritime boundary claims and associated treaty issues; (4) advised a north African State on its land boundary claims; and (5) represented a private client in an ad hoc shipping arbitration, involving, e.g., the EEZ regime established by UNCLOS, and the content of the State’s rights within the EEZ.
+Libya; (2) advised the UK on its UK maritime boundaries and baselines; (3) advised a southern African State on its land and maritime boundary claims and associated treaty issues; (4) advised a north African State on its land boundary claims; and (5) represented a private client in an ad hoc shipping arbitration, involved issues on the EEZ regime established by UNCLOS, and the content of the State’s rights within the EEZ.

 International arbitration